 MESSAGE DESCRIPTION BRAKE Message displayed when the brakes are applied continuously for 15 seconds.
-PERFOR- MANCE KEY Displayed at power up when a the performance key is used.
+PERFORMANCE KEY Displayed at power up when a the performance key is used.
 OVERRIDE Override is displayed when the override switch is pressed and the shift lever is set to reverse gear.
-MAINTE- NANCE SOON Displayed in gauge when vehicle will soon require periodic maintenance.
-Message can be erased by dealer.